 Achieving Net Zero Carbon Buildings

-The Low Carbon Alliance framework set out below is intended as a first step towards delivering sustainable objectives that are in line with the aims of the Paris Agreement: net zero carbon across buildings.
-This framework should be adopted by any organisation that is serious about reducing its impact on climate change.
+The Low Carbon Alliance framework set out below is intended as a first step towards delivering sustainable objectives that are in line with the aims of the Paris Agreement – namely net zero carbon across buildings.
+This framework should be adopted by any organisation that is serious about reducing the impact of climate change.

 We have a series of tools and services to help our clients develop a strategy and delivery programme that sets and follows a pathway to Net Zero.
 Implementing a Net Zero strategy will mitigate the risk of assets falling foul of compliance as regulations on emissions increase in scope and targets.

-The ambitions of becoming ‘Net Zero’ have evolved from the concept of businesses and institutions worldwide now declaring their commitments to achieving net-zero emissions.
+The ambitions of becoming ‘Net Zero’ have evolved from the concept to businesses and institutions worldwide declaring their successes or their commitments to achieving this.
 Low Carbon Alliance has aligned its own Net Zero Philosophy with that of the UK Green Building Council who provide the following framework definitions for buildings: